Article 3 of the European Convention on Human Rights: Torture

 Torture is the process of causing deliberate and serious physical or mental harm to another individual, usually exercised with the objective of gaining information or punishing.

 In Aksoy v Turkey (1997) the Court found Turkey guilty of torture in 1996 in the case of a detainee who was suspended by his arms while his hands were tied behind his back.
 The ECtHR decided that the techniques used were of "such a serious and cruel nature" that it could only have been described as torture.

 In the case of Ireland v United Kingdom [1978], the ECtHR was of the view that torture incorporates inhuman and degrading treatment but differs in the intensity and suffering inflicted.

 Inhuman or degrading treatment or punishment

-Inhuman and degrading treatment or punishment can include serious physical violence or phycological abuse.
+Inhuman and degrading treatment or punishment can include serious physical violence or psychological abuse.
 The humiliation of an individual that arouses fear or demonstrates a lack of respect for their human dignity could also be considered degrading for the purposes of Article 3.

 This provision usually applies to cases of severe police violence and poor conditions in detention.